Greg Gerber with his daughters, from left: Kristin, Elizabeth and Rebecca, in fall of 2020

 The answer is a resounding YES!

-But, even if you’re unsure about the direction you should go or what you want to do with your life going forward, we’re going to help you identify a unique calling that will fill your heart with joy and give you even more reason to jump out of bed every morning.
+Even if you’re unsure about the direction you should go or what you want to do with your life at this point, Forward From 50 will help you identify a unique calling that will fill your heart with joy and give you even more reason to jump out of bed every morning.

 Approaching life from a faith-based perspective, Forward From 50 will provide resources and encouragement to help you step out of your comfort zone to pursue those dreams you’ve been suppressing for many years.
 Perhaps you want to: